PlayTensor/playtensor.github.io/manual/versus/index.md

 Version Differences:
 - PC: includes Versus
-- Mobile: Versus not included due to mobile hardware restrictions
-- Demo: Versus not included due to web browser security restrictions
+- Web Demo: Versus not included due to web browser security restrictions

+### Online Play

+Any game built to run over a LAN can theoretically also work over the WAN/Internet.
+The game will not stop you from attempting to do so, but things like network setup, NAT hole punching, etc. are not officially supported at this time.